Please select the subject below and click for information

-NEPO is the lead Contracting Body that awarded the Framework Contract in 2015.
+NEPO is the lead contracting body that awarded the Framework Contract in 2019.

 How was NEPRO conceived?

-With innovation in mind, NEPO conducted thorough soft market testing with key suppliers identified in the specialist professional services category.
+Originally launched in 2012, NEPO developed NEPRO with innovation in mind.
+NEPO conducted thorough soft market testing with key suppliers identified in the specialist professional services category.
 All engagement exercises focused around the objectives of driving greater value from suppliers, delivering efficiencies from improved turnarounds and better developed specifications.
 Through this market testing NEPO identified the following key requirements:

 - A quick, compliant route to new markets

 - Control and visibility of all expenditure on professional services

 - Challenging the traditional way of thinking about professional services

 - Controls to ensure that suppliers deliver